grinchdubs/tdLEDpi/README.md

 # tdLEDpi
 Art-net LED interface using Raspberry for sending DMX information from Touchdesigner

-## Whats Needed
+## What's Needed
 	- Raspberry Pi 1-3+ wired to network with Ethernet
 	- Neopixel Led strip
 	- 5v power for the neopixels
-	- A computer running Touchdesinger
+	- A computer running latest version of Touchdesinger

 1. Install Raspbian Lite Latest version and Setup SSH